jim60105/sd-image-format-converter/README.md

 ## Features

-- Converts image files from one format to another (e.g., JPG to PNG).
+- Converts image files from one format to another (e.g., jpg to png).
-- Supports various image formats including JPG, PNG, and WEBP.
+- Supports various image formats including jpg, png, webp, and avif.
 - Ensures the preservation of generation data throughout the entire conversion process.

 ## Prerequisites